- African black soap has antibacterial and antimicrobial qualities to help control acne breakouts and support healthy skin

 How to Use African Black Soap for Acne

-It’s simple to incorporate African black soap for acne into your daily skin care routine.
-You may replace your usual facial cleanser with African black soap, but do so with care.
-Because of its rough texture, this type of soap may be irritating to the skin.
+It’s easy to incorporate African black soap into your daily skin care routine.
+You may simply replace your usual facial cleanser with this soap or you may opt to use it on alternate days to allow your skin to become accustomed to a new product.

 To use African black soap: